lzjqsdd/scikit-learn-doc-cn/doc/modules/model_evaluation.rst

-When doing supervised learning, a simple sanity check consists of comparing one's estimator against simple rules of thumb. :class:`DummyClassifier` implements several such simple strategies for classification:
+When doing supervised learning, a simple sanity check consists of comparing one's estimator against simple rules of thumb. :class:`DummyClassifier` implements three such simple strategies for classification:

 - ``stratified`` generates random predictions by respecting the training set class distribution.